shaunwarman/charter-bus-skill/UTTERANCES.md

  - what is the high week for {name}
  - what is the highest week for {name}
  - what is the best week for {name}
+ - what is the most points for {name} in a week

 ### lowWeek